Au Reult Swissys and Valhunds Formerly known as Suddanly

 Dan's kennel name started out as Sudbach, but by 1993 was switched to Suddanly Swissys.
 Since 1990, Suddanly Swissys have excelled in Conformation, Agility, Herding,Obedience, Weight pulling and as Therapy dogs.
 Dan considers Cathy Cooper of Shadetree Kennels, Cheri Barton of Barton Manor Kennels, and Polly Spiering of Pollyanna kennels to be his original mentors in this breed.
 Thank you to all.

-As a breeder, Dan is working on his tenth generation of Swissys.
+As a breeder, Dan is working on his fitfteenth generation of Swissys.
 Dan has successful experiences with fresh collected and chilled semen Artificial Inseminations as well as natural breedings.
 Having experienced trouble with conventional c-section techniques, Dan has worked with other breeders and his veterinarians on a successful alternative.
-Always looking for ways to improve his breeding experiences, he used Whelpwise technologies for his last 8 litters.
+Always looking for ways to improve his breeding experiences, he has used Whelpwise technologies in the past with great success.

 Dan believes in minimal vaccine protocol for puppies and adults as well as in supplementing conventional kibble based diets several times a week with raw chicken, kelp, multivitamins, slightly cooked veggies, cottage cheese, raw eggs with shells, and yogurt.

-Dan has been lucky enough to produce , own or coown top ten dogs consistently since 1990, 14 Register of merit dogs or bitches, two #1 dogs in the County, top producing stud dogs and brood bitches, 4 Westminster winners, high scoring obedience dogs, agility dogs, and record holding weight pulling dogs.
+Dan has been lucky enough to produce , own or coown top ten dogs consistently since 1990, Please see Home page for a list of accomplishments that his dogs and their very special owners have accomplished.
 Dan's priorities are breeding Greater Swiss Mountain Dogs using American and Import bloodlines that adhere to the breed standard with a stable, sound temperament, that are also healthy and long lived.
 Suddanly Swissys can be found in the US, Canada, South America, and Europe.
+Dan offers 7 year health guarantees against crippling and blinding issues.

 Since 1990, Dan has been involved with the Greater Swiss Mountain Dog Club of America as the Chair of Years committee.
 This committee produces the "Years of the Swissy" which documented the history and progress of the Greater Swiss Mountain Dog in the United States from 1968-1998.
 Additionally, Dan served on the Versatility Committee, Health Committee and Breeder Guideline Committee.
 Dan is a founding member and officer of both the American Greater Swiss Breeders Association and the Blue Ridge Greater Swiss Mountain Dog Regional Club.
 He is an associate member of the Chesapeake and Potomac Greater Swiss Mtn.
 Dog Club.

-Dan got his first Swedish Valhund in 2007 and is a member of the Swedish Valhund Club of America.
+Dan got his first Swedish Valhund in 2007 and is a member of the SE Swedish Valhund Club and the Mid Atlantic SV Club.
 Sunny is our first Valhund and is now a Champion.
 Special thanks go to Rebekah and Robert James for the opportunity to own such a great example of this breed.
+A Big thank you goes to my four mentors in this breed, Cheryl Rolfe, Rebekah James, Debbie Tapp, and last but not least Sharon Pokorski.

 In 2015 Dan changed his kennel name to Au Ruelt ( gaelic for "Gold Star") .
 So if you see Au Ruelt prefix and/or an SD in the registered name you will know it is of my breeding.